But seriously with the thumbs

 Frequently Asked Questions

-The 'floaty thumbs' grip, as taught by Ben Stoeger, involves letting your thumbs rest naturally off the sides of the firearm's frame instead of actively pressing into it.
-This technique aims to reduce interference with recoil and promote a more stable shooting platform.
+The 'floaty thumbs' technique, as explained by Ben Stoeger, involves letting your thumbs rest naturally on the sides of the firearm's frame instead of actively pressing them to control recoil.
+The focus is on a consistent return to the target.

-How should thumbs be placed on a 2011 pistol?
+How should thumbs be positioned on a 2011 pistol?

-For 2011-style pistols, Ben Stoeger recommends riding the firing hand thumb on top of the manual thumb safety.
-This prevents accidental engagement during recoil and provides a consistent point of contact for your grip.
+For 2011-style pistols, Ben Stoeger advises placing the firing hand thumb on top of the manual thumb safety.
+This prevents accidental engagement during recoil and provides a consistent index point for your grip.

-Riding the slide with your thumbs, whether intentional or not, can create friction that interferes with the firearm's cycling mechanism.
-This can lead to malfunctions, inconsistent timing, and failure to feed or eject properly.
+Riding the slide with your thumbs, whether intentional or not, can create friction that interferes with the firearm's cycling.
+This can lead to malfunctions or inconsistent timing, negatively impacting performance.

 More Training & Techniques Videos You Might Like